-(camera pans to the drapes)
+[camera pans to the drapes]

 Carter: Good stuff happening here!
 All implied.

-Also done in a later episode, when Meg daaydreams about her and the boy she likes being the only humans left.
+- Also done in a later episode, when Meg daydreams about her and the boy she likes being the only humans left.
 Their spacesuits start being unzipped, and then they go below the camera while a little ditty is sung about the fact that they are having space sex below the camera.

-"The Prisoner of Benda": Happens between Fry, who's in Zoidberg's body, and Leela, who's in Professor Farnworth's body, when both argue and do disgusting acts at each other when they're on a date only to have them make out on the table.
+- "The Prisoner of Benda": Happens between Fry, who's in Zoidberg's body, and Leela, who's in Professor Farnworth's body, when both argue and do disgusting acts at each other when they're on a date only to have them make out on the table.
 Later, we see them in bed naked in the same bodies, after making love.

-"Put Your Head On My Shoulder": Double Subverted.
+- "Put Your Head On My Shoulder": Double Subverted.
 After talking with each other while driving on Mercury and then using up all fuel on the car, Fry and Amy look at each other seductively.
 Then hours later, as described with the sun setting downwards, a tow driver wipes the glass of Amy's car revealing them to play cards inside.
 Then, when Amy's car towed, both Fry and Amy immediately make out on the floor of the car and you know the rest...

-"Amazon Women in the Mood": The "Snu-Snu" scenes with Fry, Zapp and Kif.
+- "Amazon Women in the Mood": The "Snu-Snu" scenes with Fry, Zapp, and Kif.

-"A Flight To Remember": One scene with Bender and the Countess parodies the sex scene from James Cameron's Titanic.
+- "A Flight to Remember": One scene with Bender and the Countess parodies the sex scene from Titanic (1997).

-"A Biclops Built For Two": Happens between Leela and Alcazar after he tells her the history about their heritage.
+- "A Bicyclops Built for Two": Happens between Leela and Alcazar after he tells her the history of their heritage.

-"How Hermes Requisitioned His Groove Back": Happens between Fry and Morgan Proctor in Bender's closet.
-Morgan sees Fry as she unbuttons her blouse before proceding to have sex with fry.
+- "How Hermes Requisitioned His Groove Back": Happens between Fry and Morgan Proctor in Bender's closet.
+Morgan sees Fry as she unbuttons her blouse before proceeding to have sex with fry.
 Cut to Bender walking with a candle he made for Fry and then walking in on both Fry and Morgan naked under the sheets.

-"Mother's Day": Happens between Professor Farnsworth and Mom when attempting to seduce her to get the robot controls from her bra only for Farnsworth to throw away the bra blinded by his lust for Mom.
+- "Mother's Day": Happens between Professor Farnsworth and Mom when attempting to seduce her to get the robot controls from her bra only for Farnsworth to throw away the bra blinded by his lust for Mom.
 Later, the rest of the Planet Express crew barged in the house and after Fry opens the bedroom door, we see both Farnsworth and Mom in bed naked.

-The Drawn Together episode "Captain Hero's Marriage Pact" shows a disturbing but hilarious version.
+- The Drawn Together episode "Captain Hero's Marriage Pact" shows a disturbing but hilarious version.
 It can't really be described concisely.
 Just watch the clip.
 Subverted at the end: this scene is something that CH and Xandir are watching on TV.